 From the lay-by parking area, we followed the gravel path that leads into the open moorland.
 You’ll know you’re on the right track when you see the National Trust sign for ‘Hope Woodland Moor’.
 This trail is part of the infamous Pennine Way.

 The first thing to catch my eye was the American flag dancing in the wind.
-As cool as this place is and as excited as I was to see it, it’s impossible to forget the tragic events that happened here.
-There’s an undeniable sombre mood that haunts the site.
-This a reminder to treat it with respect.
+As cool as this place is, it’s impossible to forget the tragic events that happened here.
+An undeniable sombre mood haunts the site.
+A reminder to treat it with respect.

-I chatted to a local guy there and couldn’t believe what he had told me.
-He said that people had come and stolen some of the most valuable parts from the wreckage.
-But it isn’t all bad news.
-We walked around in awe at all the memorials people had left in memory of those who lost their lives.
+A local guy told us that people had stolen some of the most valuable parts from the wreckage.
+But it wasn’t all bad news.
+We walked around in awe at all the beautiful memorials people had left.

 After some time, it was time to continue our walk.
-We had a long day ahead of us if we were to make it to Alport Castles and back again.
-But if you’re returning to Snake Pass Summit, you can either go back the way you came or take the trail past Higher Shelf Stones for some epic views.
+If you’re returning to Snake Pass Summit, you can either go back the way you came or take the trail past Higher Shelf Stones for some epic views.

 Enjoy this B29 'Overexposed' Crash Site Walk